yardsale8/stat489_book/_sources/IntroductionToPython/ExpressionsValuesAndEvaluation.rst

 In this example, we see that each of the ``apply_tax`` functions is bundled with the appropriate value and the second call to ``make_apply_tax`` did not affect the first call in any way.
-This explains, in detail, how Python evaluates a lambda expression: a value is placed in memory that includes the function plus a the value of any outer variable referenced in the body.
+This explains, in detail, how Python evaluates a lambda expression: a value is placed in memory that includes the function plus the value of any outer variable referenced in the body.
 This type of value is known as a closure.
 Next, we consider the evaluation of a function call.
 It turns out that the choice of order of this evaluation illustrate the distinction